jerryhgladinet/docs/admin/source/chapter03.rst

 **Index External Storage**

     This setting will index storage services added via the "Storage Manager".
-The index will be written to the files table in database.
+The index will be written to the files table in the database.

 **Enable Storage Purge of Deleted User**